ualberta-mueller-group/MCGS/README.md

 A **M**inimax-based **C**ombinatorial **G**ame **S**olver

-Martin Müller and Henry Du, 2024
+Taylor Folkersen, Martin Müller and Henry Du, 2024

 ## Design Documentation
 For the overall approach and future plans, see the document "The Design of MCGS: